 And how Mr. Blandings envisions it:

-They decide to build on the land instead, but the plans from the architect end up being much more than expected.
-The new house, he says, will cost $12,500 to build.
-Jim and Muriel are in shock.
-How could it possibly cost that much?
+They decide to build on the land instead, but they’re shocked to learn the new house they want to build will cost $12,500.
 They already spent $13,000 just on the lot and tearing down the old house.

 The architect shows them the rendering of how it will look when it’s finished and the music swells.
 The Blandings decide to bite the bullet and build it despite the soaring costs.